videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-contingency-policies-automation/readme.md

 ![](https://github.com/videor/AutoPilotConditionalAccess/blob/master/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-blueprint-automation/images/blueprint-parameters-edit.png)

-# Step 4: Add the Recurrence trigger
+# Step 4: Add the HTTP trigger

 1. On the Logic App Designer, click `When a HTTP request is received` box.
 This example uses a HTTP trigger.